jabteepabuser/NetNinja-Tutorial/notes.md

 OUTPUT = hello brodie, this is another input --> idk lol

---FUNCTIONS WITH DEFAULT PARAMETERS IN CASE NO PARAMETERS ARE INPUT:
+--//FUNCTIONS WITH DEFAULT PARAMETERS IN CASE NO PARAMETERS ARE INPUT:

  let myfunction = function(input1 = 'user',input2 = 'welcome'){ HOWEVER, IF THERE ARE PARAMETERS THAT ARE INPUT INTO THE FUNCTION CALL, THESE TWO GET OVERWRITTEN.
     console.log(`hello ${input1}, this is another input --> ${input2}`);